cjccjj/pls/README.md

 - Generate **chat messages and shell commands in a single request**, it never “thinks twice.”
 - Switch effortlessly between **interactive mode** and **command mode** with shared memory.
 - Keep a **short-term history**, allowing you to pick up anytime without session management.
-- Run as a **single Bash script**, with no extra tools or MCP needed.
+- Run as a **single Bash script**, with no extra tools or MCP needed, consumes very few tokens.
 - *(Experimental)* Configure via chat: `update yourself`, `edit config`, `delete chat history`.

 ## Features